ElysiumDisc/stargwent/README.md

 - All trademarks, characters, and intellectual property belong to their respective owners
 - This is fan service from fans who love both universes and wanted to combine them

-*"You know, you blow up one sun and suddenly everyone expects you to walk on water."* - Col. Jack O'Neill
+*"You know, you blow up one sun and suddenly everyone expects you to walk on water."* - Col. Samantha Carter

 ### Special Thanks
 - CD Projekt Red for Gwent game design